alphagov/govuk-design-system/src/styles/page-template/index.md

 ### Width container and main content

 The page template [renders your content](#render-your-content-inside-the-template) in a `<main>` tag, wrapped in a container limiting the content’s width.

-You can:
+Use options in main content to:

 - [add classes to the container limiting the content’s width](#add-classes-or-attributes-to-the-container)
 - [add content at the start or end of the container](#add-extra-content-at-the-start-or-end-of-the-container)